Therapy Professionals

 Alteration or Modification of Equipment

-If you wish to have equipment altered or modified this is not a repair or maintenance.
+If you wish to have a piece of equipment altered or modified this is not a repair or maintenance.
 Call the therapist.

 Picture